-And now Lester lives downtown in Asheville, North Carolina.
+And now Lester lives in Whittier, North Carolina.
 He starts every day with a cup of coffee, loves to listen to music and NPR.
 He plays saxophone and a Native American flute made from river cane.
 He reads a lot of children's books, Southern Fiction, poetry, and books on teaching reading and writing.
 He loves taking drives on the Blue Ridge Parkway and along the two-lane roads in the countryside.

 Favorite color: blue (all hues)

 Favorite time of year: fall (and second is spring)

 Favorite thing to wear: blue jeans, sweaters, t-shirts, sneakers